By: Danielle Werner

 When you make a habit of always re-framing your viewfinder as you are shooting, you will gain a greater sense of awareness, allowing for more shots from other vantage points you hadn’t considered before.
 Even more importantly, as you practice this, every shot you take will be closer to what you want to capture in the first shot you take.

 6. Count your clicks

 Now it is time to capture the kids running around.
-You will switch focus from aperture to shutter Speed.
-To make sure you freeze their movement (no one likes a photo of a blurry kid), you will change your shutter speed to 1/1000th of second.
+You will switch focus from aperture to Shutter Speed.
+To make sure you freeze their movement (no one likes a photo of a blurry kid), you will change your shutter speed to 1/1000th of a second.

 But wait!
 Before you start moving the dial, remember to count how many clicks you are going.
 If you clicked down four times to get to 1/1000th of a second, then you will click UP four times using your aperture dial.
 Now your exposure will be the same, but you quickly changed your settings to creatively capture something entirely different.
 Note: if you are using Aperture or Shutter Priority modes the camera will do this adjustment for you automatically.

 The best thing you can do now is turning these tricks into habits by jotting down these simple phrases and stuffing them in your camera bag.
 Next time you are ready to shoot, read over them once or twice before you begin.
 As you practice using these tricks in order to become more accurate and efficient behind the lens you will create more stunning eye-catching photographs of any subject you choose to capture.